SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

    it pours."
 The little girl absent-mindedly unaware of the leak in the package while walking in the rain is a near-perfect illustration of this.

-   Step 1 in any good satire is to pick an easily recognizable trope.
-So far, mission accomplished.
+   Step 1 in any good satire is to pick an easily recognizable trope as a target, or at least as a carrier meme.
+So far, mission accomplished!

    Now&hellip; how has that been altered for this joke's purposes?

 2. She's wearing sandals, especially ones with the leather laces that go around the ankles, very suggestive of ancient Mediterranean culture.
 The legions would wear